 The school's main building was constructed in the 1950s.
 It has been significantly modified over the years to house 12 classrooms over two floors.
 The original hall was also doubled in size with the build of the Berners-Lee Hall.
 In 2015 an additional wing was built to house 6 additional classrooms and an SEN room.
 A separate block was constructed to house three Reception classrooms and a smaller hall space (the "Studio Hall") was added.
+In 2020, the outdoor pool was converted to an indoor swimming facility with changing rooms, toilets and showers.
+In 2024, the KS1 toilets were refurbished to provide new facilities for children including accessible cubicles and a private changing area with wash hand basin for supporting a child with intimate medical needs.
+The school also has an accessible toilet in the main reception area.

 All changes were made respecting the building regulations in place at the time they were constructed with regard to accessibility, in particular Part M (Access to and Use of Buildings) of the Building Regulations (2004).
 These regulations mainly relate to the basic requirements for accessible entrances, doors, reception areas, corridors and passageways, for passenger lifts, wheelchair spaces and the provision of toilets and other sanitary facilities.
 There are two wheelchair-accessible lifts to the second floor and evacu-chairs fitted to all staircases.
+A portable ramp is used for wheel-chair users where a permanent ramp is not available.